Buying Guides · Last updated 2 June 2026

 Joint Mortgages in Gibraltar

 This works in your favour when it comes to borrowing capacity: two incomes can support a larger mortgage than one.
-It creates complexity if one party's credit history or financial situation is less clean.
+It creates complexity if one party's credit history or financial situation is less straightforward.
 Both parties are jointly and severally liable for the full mortgage debt, meaning if one stops paying, the other is liable for the whole amount.

 Stamp Duty on Joint Purchases